rapidsai/rapids-build-backend/README.md

 In theory any dependency that doesn't need suffixing could also go into `build-system.requires`.
 I think it's easier to teach that all dependencies other than `rapids_builder` itself should to into `tool.rapids_builder`, but I don't know how others feel.

+## TODO: Do we like how the commit writing is configured?
+We could default to writing to the `project.name/_version.py` file, but then we would need to introduce a second flag to turn off that behavior.
+Also there's no guarantee that name is correct since the distribution name can be mismatched to the package.

+We also need to decide whether we want to write the commit if the file in question doesn't container a `__git_commit__` line at all.
+Currently, it does.

 ## Future improvements